Looking forwards and backwards: dynamics and genealogies of locally regulated populations: Model and main results

 We focus on the simplest situation, that in which the population process is deterministic.
 However, the results here apply when the population process solves either a nonlocal or a classical PDE.
 There will be no coalescence of ancestral lineages in the deterministic limit, but understanding motion of single lineages is useful in practice, and our results can be seen as a first step towards understanding genealogies for high population densities.
+Since the time scale on which coalescence occurs \revpoint{1}{17} goes to infinity in the deterministic limit, an important question to answer will be whether this description of lineage motion is a good approximation over such a long time scale.
+Other information may be important -- for instance, in \citet{etheridge/pennington:2022} the form of the coalescent that is obtained depends on fluctuations happening on a longer time scale than the mixing time of a lineage.

 Proofs of results in this section are found in Section~\ref{sec:lookdown_proofs}.